 About me

-I’m currently a second-year Population, Health, and Place Ph.D. student at the University of Southern California (USC).
+I’m currently a third-year Population, Health, and Place Ph.D. student at the University of Southern California (USC).

-While in the Population, Health, and Place program, I plan to utilize systems science approaches to advance knowledge on the links between food insecurity, the built environment, and individual behavior.
-I also plan to incorporate participatory methods into my work as a scholar and advocate.
+While in the Population, Health, and Place program, my dissertation is centered on immigrant health equity.
+I also incorporate participatory methods into my work as a scholar and advocate.

-To learn more about my research see an updated list of publications.
+To learn more about my research see a complete list of my publications.

 Education